 What is Link Profile?

-A link profile is the complete collection of all backlinks pointing to a website, including their quantity, quality, anchor text distribution, and the diversity of referring domains — used to assess a site's authority and trustworthiness.
+A link profile is the complete collection of all backlinks pointing to a website, including their quantity, quality, anchor text distribution, and the.

 What is a Link Profile?

-A link profile is the full picture of every backlink pointing to your website — who’s linking, how they’re linking, what anchor text they use, and whether those links help or hurt your rankings.
+A link profile is the full picture of every backlink pointing to your website.
+Who’s linking, how they’re linking, what anchor text they use, and whether those links help or hurt your rankings.

 Google doesn’t evaluate backlinks in isolation.
 It looks at the whole profile.
 A site with 500 links from 50 diverse, reputable referring domains has a healthier profile than one with 5,000 links from 10 spammy directories.
 Quality, diversity, and naturalness all matter.